 The transfer orders by which the Company acquired certain of Ontario Hydro's businesses as of April 1, 1999 did not transfer title to some assets located on Reserves (as defined in the Indian Act (Canada)).
 Currently, the OEFC holds these assets.
 Under the terms of the transfer orders, the Company is required to manage these assets until it has obtained all consents necessary to complete the transfer of title of these assets to itself.
 The Company cannot predict the aggregate amount that it may have to pay, either on an annual or one-time basis, to obtain the required consents.
-In 2023, the Company did not make any payments (2022 - \$2 million) in respect of consents obtained as there were no new permits issued in favour of the Company which would allow for the transfer of assets.
-In 2023, the Company recorded \$3 million (2022 - \$3 million) in respect of annual obligations under existing agreements, which includes assets that continued to be held by OEFC.
+In 2024, the Company paid \$2 million (2023 - \$nil) in respect of consents obtained for a permit that was issued in favour of the Company which would allow for the transfer of assets.
+In 2024, the Company recorded \$4 million (2023 - \$3 million) in respect of annual obligations under existing agreements, which includes assets that continued to be held by OEFC.
 If the Company cannot obtain the required consents, the OEFC will continue to hold these assets for an indefinite period of time.
 If the Company cannot reach a satisfactory settlement, it may have to relocate these assets to other locations at a cost that could be substantial or, in a limited number of cases, to abandon a line and replace it with diesel-generation facilities.
 The costs relating to these assets could have a material adverse effect on the Company's results of operations if the Company is not able to recover them in future rate orders.